-Stage 2 APPEAL TO ASSOCIATE DEAN - If the informal review does not produce a satisfactory outcome, the Associate Dean should be contacted and a formal written complaint submitted to the Associate Dean through the Registrar.
-The Associate Dean will endeavour to resolve the issue with the complainant and relevant parties having the authority to instruct staff of appropriate actions required to resolve the situation.
+Stage 2 APPEAL TO DIRECTOR OF ACADEMIC STUDIES - If the informal review does not produce a satisfactory outcome, the Director of Academic Studies should be contacted and a formal written complaint submitted to the Director of Academic Studies through the Registrar.
+The Director of Academic Studies will endeavour to resolve the issue with the complainant and relevant parties having the authority to instruct staff of appropriate actions required to resolve the situation.

-Stage 3 APPEAL TO ACADEMIC BOARD - If the Associate Dean is unable to resolve the situation, the matter can be referred by appeal to the Academic Board who has authority to instruct the Associate Dean and/or Dean of ISN on how best to resolve the issue.
+Stage 3 APPEAL TO ACADEMIC BOARD - If the Director of Academic Studies is unable to resolve the situation, the matter can be referred by appeal to the Academic Board who has authority to instruct the Director of Academic Studies and/or President of ISN on how best to resolve the issue.
 Through the Governance structure of ISN, the Academic Board is composed of independent members from other Universities and Institutions.
 A formal process including interviews with stakeholders will be undertaken to resolve the situation.
+To maintain the independence of the Academic Board through this process, any party involved in the case prior to Stage 3, including the Director of Academic Studies, will be precluded from being part of this appeal and review process.